 Children are provided daily with a free piece of fresh fruit.
-All children must bring a named water bottle to school each day.

 Lunch

 Your child is entitled to a universal infant free school meal provided by the government for all Foundation Stage and Key Stage One children.
 Our hot lunches are provided daily by Hobbs School Catering.